 I had my phone charge by my bed even though I used my alarm clock.
 I have the kind that slowly illuminates to mimic sunrise.
 Once the time has come to drag my sorry carcass out of bed, it begins playing bird chirping noises.
 It’s great.

 Once I got up, I immediately grabbed my phone before remembering I was going to ignore it.
-Typically, I wake up, grab my phone and look at what Fitbit says my quality of sleep was.
+Typically, I wake up, grab my phone and look at what FitBit says my quality of sleep was.
 Why do I rely on an app to tell me if I’m rested?
-Sometimes it’s because I will believe I had awful sleep, but Fitbit shows I was in the middle of a REM cycle when my alarm started (the sunrise starts 10 minutes before the room floods with the sounds of an aviary).
-When I am corrected by my Fitbit, I usually change my mood and correct my thoughts about not getting any sleep.
+Sometimes it’s because I will believe I had awful sleep, but FitBit shows I was in the middle of a REM cycle when my alarm started (the sunrise starts 10 minutes before the room floods with the sounds of an aviary).
+When I am corrected by mt FitBit, I usually change my mood and correct my thoughts about not getting any sleep.

 Today though, I ignored the impulse.
-Normally, after I check my sleep patterns, I usually get distracted by all the other apps on my phone and remain in bed for an additional 20 minutes and then rush around like a crazy person.
+Interestingly enough, the big change happened immediately after that.
+After I check my sleep patterns, I usually get distracted by all the other apps on my phone and remain in bed for an additional 20 minutes and then rush around like a crazy person.

 Instead, I got up and started my morning routine.
 Right at the one hour mark, I briefly checked my phone without spending much time on it.